Mike Shepherd (author)

-Mike Shepherd is the pen name of Mike Moscoe, an American science fiction writer who lives in Vancouver, Washington.
-He was born on August 2, 1947 in Philadelphia to a Navy family and travelled a lot as a child.
+Mike Shepherd is the pen name of Mike Moscoe (born 2 August 1947), an American science fiction writer who lives in Vancouver, Washington.
+He was born to a Navy family and travelled a lot as a child.
 It was not until high school that he finished a year in the school he started.

 Literary career

-Shepherd sold his first published writing to the science fiction magazine Analog.
+Born in Philadelphia, Shepherd sold his first published writing to the science fiction magazine Analog.
 It was a short story called "Summer Hopes, Winter Dreams" and appeared in the March 1991 issue.

 His short story "A Day's Work on the Moon" was nominated for the Nebula Award for Best Novelette in 2000.